buetow/ychat/README.txt

 main.cpp - This includes the required manager headers for starting
            the server and finally regulates the correct starting.

+pool.cpp - The implementation of the thread pool. all threads are stored
+           in a queue.
+Each thread will be reused if the assigned job is finished.

 reqp.cpp - This class implements the http request parser.
 If a client
            starts a request to the server the reqp class will be